bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/network-adapter.md

 Returns the Classless Inter-Domain Routing value for the specified network adapter as a string value.

+# cidr subnet of &lt;network adapter&gt; : cidr subnet

+Returns the CIDR subnet of the specified network adapter.

+{% qna %}
+Q: cidr subnets of adapters of network
+A: 192.14.85.0/24
+{% endqna %}

 # description of &lt;network adapter&gt; : string

 Returns the description of the network adapter.